alejandrohagan/md/README.md

 Below is a quick overview of the functions available in the package.

-### Functions that help you manage your connection and database metadata
+### Functions that help you manage your connection and duckdb specific extensions

 - `connect_to_motherduck()` will leverage your motherduck token to connect you to your motherduck instance (it will install the motherduck extension if not already present)
-- `install_extensions()` will install various duckdb extensions from the official repository or if you set the flag, a community repository
+- `install_extensions()` will install various duckdb extensions from the official repository
 - `load_extensions()` will load a duckdb extensions either from an official repository
 - `validate_md_connection_statu()` will validate your motherduck